Edmé Bouchardon

-Edmé Bouchardon (/fr/; 29 May 1698 – 27 July 1762) was a French sculptor best known for his neoclassical statues in the gardens of the Palace of Versailles, his medals, his equestrian statue of Louis XV of France for the Place de la Concorde (destroyed during the French Revolution); and for the Fountain of Four Seasons in Paris.
+Edmé Bouchardon (/fr/; 29 May 1698 – 27 July 1762) was a French sculptor best known for his neoclassical statues in the gardens of the Palace of Versailles, his medals, his equestrian statue of Louis XV for the Place de la Concorde (destroyed during the French Revolution); and for the Fountain of Four Seasons in Paris.
 He was also a draftsman and painter, and made celebrated series of engravings of working-class Parisians.

 Biography

 Bouchardon was born in Chaumont-en-Bassigny, the son of a sculptor and architect, Jean-Baptiste Bouchardon.
 He learned sculpture first in the studio of his father, and then with Guillaume Coustou.
 He won the Prix de Rome of the Académie royale de peinture et de sculpture in 1722, and as a consequence lived and worked in Rome from 1722 to 1732.
 He resisted the more ornate tendencies of the Rocaille style, and moved toward neoclassicism.
 While in Rome, he specialized in busts of distinguished patrons, including Pope Benedict XIII.
 In 1726 he also began a copy of the Barberini Faun, a Classical Hellenic sculpture from the Palazzo Barberini in Rome.
 His copy arrived in France in 1732, and was greatly admired, and aided the transition of French sculpture toward neoclassicism.
 In 1775 the Duke of Chartres bought it for his elaborate garden at Parc Monceau.
 It is now in the Louvre.

 On his return to France, he was employed in the royal art workshops at the Palace of Versailles, working alongside his two brothers, he made statues for the gardens of Versailles, including the statue of Proteus in the Basin of Neptune.
 In his style, he resisted the flamboyant Rocaille style of his contemporaries, and tended toward more classical models.
 Bouchardon sculpted Cupid Fashioning a Bow out of the Club of Hercules, now in the Louvre, for the gardens of Versailles.
 It depicted a realistic, unidealized adolescent Cupid in a natural posture, which was completely in contrast with the classical ideals.
 He first presented the model in terra cotta at the 1739 Salon, then a full-scale model in 1746.
 He was commissioned to make a marble version, which he created between 1747 and 1750.
 The work established his reputation, and also his fortune; he was paid a remarkable 21,000 livres.